shekharlab/SpatialRGC/README.md

 5. [Cite](#cite)

 ## Project Overview
-This repository contains analyses for the paper "Molecular and spatial analysis of ganglion cells on retinal flatmounts: diversity, topography, and perivascularity"
+This repository contains analyses for the paper "Molecular and spatial analysis of ganglion cells on retinal flatmounts identifies perivascular neurons resilient to glaucoma"

 The paper can be accessed here: